vesoft-inc/nebula/src/tools/importer/README.md

 |--type           | -t            | indicate to insert vertex properties or edge properties| vertext/edge|
 |--user           | -u            | graphd service username||

-> For edge type, if 'ranking' column is specified, --ranking options should be set to `true`.
+> For edge type, if 'ranking' column is specified, '--ranking' options should be set to `true`.

 ### Example

-The examples are based on the Insert Data Section of [get-started.md](../../../docs/get-started.md#insert-data).
+The examples are based on the [Insert Data Section of get-started.md](../../../docs/get-started.md#insert-data).

 E1.
 Insert vertices 200, 201, 202.